-John Jenkins has written reviews for a great number of Asimov's books, both fiction and nonfiction, and collected them together on the World Wide Web as Jenkins' Spoiler-Laden Guide to Isaac Asimov.
+John Jenkins has written reviews for a great number of Asimov's books, both fiction and nonfiction, and collected them together as Jenkins' Spoiler-Laden Guide to Isaac Asimov.
 John offers his views of what he likes and dislikes in Asimov's books from the point of view of a dedicated Asimov enthusiast, and provides a graphical rating system that neatly summarizes his evaluations for both the Asimov fan and the intended audience of each book.
 He has completed reviews for all of Asimov's fiction books, and is currently working through his nonfiction and short stories.

 The problem presented in the story is that the goose lays golden eggs, and through careful scientific analysis, it is discovered that the goose is a living nuclear reactor that utilizes the isotope oxygen-18 to convert the isotope iron-56 to the isotope gold-197.
 The gold production goes up if the goose is provided with water enriched in oxygen-18.
 Further investigation shows that the something in the goose's liver converts any radioactive isotope into a stable isotope, so if the mechanism could be discovered, it would provide a method to dispose of radioactive waste.
 The problem is that there is only the one goose, whose eggs will not hatch, and if the goose dies, they will never be able to use its secret.
 The scientists are able to perform a biopsy of the liver, but the small amount of cells extracted are insufficient to produce the effect.
 How then, can they determine the mechanism and not have it disappear forever once the goose dies?

 The story, written in 1956, leaves the solution as an exercise for the reader.